hardhats/vista-install-docs/New/InitializeVistA.rst

 CONSOLE Device
 **************
-If you use Cache on Windows or Linux; or GT.M/YottaDB, you should be *theoretically* set; however, the FOIA set-up is incomplete or overspecified.
+If you use Cache on Windows or Linux; or GT.M/YottaDB, you should be set *theoretically*.
+However, the FOIA set-up is incomplete or overspecified.
 I would prefer to select an entry and make sure it's properly specified:

-You need to fill these fields as follows; and no others:
+You need to fill these fields *and no others*, as follows:

 * NAME = CONSOLE
 * $I = /dev/tty on Linux; |TRM| on Cache/Windows.